 Situated just behind the High Street of Stockbridge, Stockbridge Marsh is a Site of Special Scientific Interest (SSSI).
-It lies within the peaty river valley of the River Test and has Marsh Court stream, a tributary of the Test running along its Western boundry.
+It lies within the peaty river valley of the River Test and has Marsh Court stream, a tributary of the Test, running along its western boundary.

 A rich wetland habitat, the Marsh consists of unimproved wet grassland and fen-like vegetation, with herb-rich hummocky areas across the site.
 The site is a haven for bird species such as reed and sedge warblers, swans, moorhens, kingfishers, mistle thrush and reed buntings.

-Water voles slip secretively around the edges of the river reeds and butterfly species such as Tortoiseshell, small copper and marbled whites can be found basking among the vegetation.
+Water voles slip secretively around the edges of the river reeds and butterfly species such as tortoiseshell, small copper and marbled whites can be found basking among the vegetation.
 You may also notice yellow meadow ant hills, especially to the southern end of the site, which are an important indicator of ancient grasslands.

 Managing Stockbridge Marsh